 Listening to upbeat music lets you work along the beat, which can really help take your mind off the rigors of the exercise.
 Spin classes also creates a sense of unity with the other cyclists, so it’s easier for you to keep up with the rhythm.
 One hour on the bike should do you a world of good.

-Row, row, row your way to your dream body with this gym equipment designed to really workout your core muscles.
+Rowing machines are one of the best gym machines to build muscles.
+So row, row, row your way to your dream body with this gym equipment designed to really work out your core.
 Because of the wide range of motion required in rowing properly, this machine spreads the workload throughout your body, exercising not only your upper back and arms, but also your core, down.
 Distributing the stress also lets you go at the activity at a higher intensity for a longer period of time.

 Row machines provide a full cardio workout, but first-timers may have a harder time with this equipment than the previous ones.
 Rowing isn’t as common as running or cycling, so be sure to ask your trainer or a professional instructor to help you get settled and prevent injuries and accidents.

 Losing weight doesn’t require expensive gym equipment, and squats are the perfect exercise to do even in the comfort of your own home, or at the sides of the gym when all the machines are taken up.
 Strength training increases metabolism because of the amount of energy required to work your muscles.
 The more you work on these, the faster your body processes stored nutrients.

 Squats work your lower body muscles, particularly your lower back, glutes, quads, hamstrings, and calves.
 To perform this exercise correctly, keep your body straight, feet shoulder-width apart, squeeze your core and lower hips as you bend your knees to a 90-degree-angle, aligned perfectly with your toes.